 What Are May and Might?

-Just like other modal verbs in English grammar, these two modal verbs can be used in both negative statements and questions.
-Remember that these modal verbs come with the base form of the verb.
+Like other modal verbs in English grammar, 'may' and 'might' can be used in both negative statements and questions.
+It's important to note that these modal verbs are always followed by the base form of the verb.
 Look at the following examples:

 As you can see, the modal is at the beginning of the questions.